Sife-ops/dmenu_bw/README.md

 ```

 ### copyCmds
-Contains objects for each of the bitwarden item types.
+Contains objects for each of the Bitwarden item types.
 Each object contains an array named after the property of said item.
 The array contains commands to be evaluated where `$value` is the
 value of the property of said item. <br>